redFrik/udk18-Discrete_Structures/udk180118/README.md

 go to unity and click stop.

+things to try...

+* click on the Cube and select Component / Physics / Rigidbody. this will make the Cube be affected by scene gravity and constantly fall. run the sc code to reset its position. play around with parameters like Mass and Drag. you can also change world gravity in Edit / Project Settings / Physics
+* duplicate the Cube a few times. (the rigidbody will make them bounce off each other as the osc is trying to position them at the same place)
+* do not forget changing the Clear Flags and background colours of the Main Camera
+* try changing the line `n= NetAddr("127.0.0.1", 6969);` in the supercollider code. make it send osc to another machine on the same network i.e. `n= NetAddr("192.168.1.100", 6969);`. now your sc patterns should control someone else's spheres in unity.

 sending
 --

+in the screenshot above the 'Out IP' and 'Out Port' means to send out osc to another program running on the same machine (your computer). to receive what unity send that program will need to listen for osc on port 57120 - which supercollider does by default. sc can received osc with either the `OSCdef` or `OSCFunc` class.

+note: that before we used the port 57110 and not 57120 when making sound on other computers in the network.
+57110 is the default port of supercollider _server_. below we will use 57120 and send to supercollider language because it is easier. but you could also send osc from unity directly to sc server and that'd be good to get an efficient and low latency connection between the program. this is more advanced though as the messages will have to be formatted in a special way for the server to understand.

 * select 'GameObject / 3D Object / Sphere'
 * create a new script by selecting Assets / Create / C# Script